-Pursuant to its Charter, the Audit Committee will review annually the skills and resources of the Internal Audit function.
+The Audit Committee responsibilities are reflected within the Audit Committee Terms of Reference available on the Group website.
+The Audit Committee will review annually the skills and resources of the Internal Audit function.
 This will include, where applicable, consideration of whether or not this function should be performed in-house, be outsourced or be a combination thereof, based on a recommendation from management and in consideration of the needs of the business.
 The Audit Committee will ensure the implementation of the Annual Internal Audit Plan, ensuring its smooth efficient running and appropriate standing within the Group.